Private: 3019A William BEALE. Aboriginal Serviceman.

 The area which is now Dungog Shire seems to have overlapped at least two major tribal groups of the broader Hunter River Valley and coastal region; the Wonnarua of the Hunter Valley and the Worimi of the Port Stephens coast area.
 Within the Williams, Paterson and Allyn River Valleys and continuing as far as the Barrington Tops were the family groups of the Gringai.

-The Gringai /Guringay Have lived continually on the Barrington and Dungog area NSW long before first white settlers in 1826 .Government Documents, News Papers, Photos, Journals, Aboriginal Sites, references can be found in regards to the Gringai.
+The Gringai /Guringay Have lived continually on the Barrington and Dungog area NSW long before first white settlers in 1826 .Government Documents, News Papers, Photos, Journals, Aboriginal Sites, references can be found in regard to the Gringai.

 Cook Family.
 Gringai Aboriginal Camp.
 Barrington 1881

 The impact of the white invasion and the drastic decline in numbers resulted in a mixing of peoples.
 Those descended from the Gringai of both black and white parentage would have gone to St Clair near Singleton at first and after to other NSW locations such as La Perouse, Kempsey and Redfern.
 James Wilson-Miller is one who can claim decent from the Gringai.
 Perhaps another is William Jonas.
-Born at Salisbury in 1889, he was a horserider, showman and member of the AIF.
+Born at Salisbury in 1889, he was a horse rider, showman and member of the AIF.
 William died in 1947 and his grandson Bill Jonas was a director of the National Museum Canberra.

 Recording of an interview with Dr Bill Jonas (Second Aboriginal Social Justice Commissioner) and the ABC radio.
-Bill explains some family stories, which includes cultural connection and goes in to a bit more depth in to how Billy and Maude lived and connected with Aboriginal culture and people from the mission.
+Bill explains some family stories, which includes cultural connection and goes into a bit more depth in to how Billy and Maude lived and connected with Aboriginal culture and people from the mission.
 Bill also has published some work and quite a significant person for the family in his own right.

 ABC Interview with Dr Bill Jonas.